-Kalyan lists commitment, communication, and change management as the three most important factors that drive a successful QA transformational journey.
+Commitment, communication, and change management are the three most important factors that drive a successful QA transformational journey.

 Without the management commitment, it is extremely unlikely to achieve the desired results from the transformation efforts.
 Secondly, it is essential to clearly communicate to the team why we are doing it, what are we going to achieve from it, and more importantly, celebrating the intermediate milestones while keeping the end objective in mind.
 Finally, the enterprises need to involve the entire team to avoid any conflict, control the fear toward the impending change, and induce more openness within the team for the transformation.